auxellbs/splconline.github.io/_posts/2022-02-03-service-wa-myths.md

 Option 9 anyone?
 (Sounds of shuffling feet towards the photocopier with hardcopy vax cert in hand.)

 I hope debunking these 4 common Service WA myths will help put you on the right path towards successfully setting it up.
 Good luck!
-And if you have any questions, please [contact us](https://splc.org.au/contact), we look forward to hearing from you!
+And if you have any questions or comments please write below, we look forward to hearing from you!